 With patience and proper training, these behaviors can be discouraged.
 Considering training?
 Check out our guide on the best dog clickers.

-However, if your dog is addicted to herding, then a herding ball is the perfect toy for your pooch!
+However, if your dog is addicted to herding, then a herding ball is a top toy for your dog!

 The dangers of herding balls